vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 The question has already been discussed.
 11. Pratyabhijña Vimarsinī.

-Because it came immediately after the Bșhatī Vimarsins which is his last known dated work on philosophy, on which he wrote last of all.
+Because it came immediately after the Bṣhatī Vimarsins which is his last known dated work on philosophy, on which he wrote last of all.

 M. M. MUKUNDARĀMA SĀSTRI ON THE CHRONOLOGY